dacamp20/cse15l-lab-reports/LabReport4.md

 Keys pressed: `git add .` `git commit -m "updated"` `git push`

-Explanation: I use the `git add .` keys to add my changes to the staging area.
-Then I used the `git commit -m "updated"` keys to commit the changes in my staging area with a commit message of "updated".
-Finally I use the `git push` keys to push my commited changes to the repository.
+Explanation: I use the `git add .` keys to add all my changes from my current directory to the staging area.
+Then I used the `git commit -m "updated"` keys to create a new commit with the changes in my staging area along with a commit message of "updated".
+Finally I use the `git push` keys to push and upload my commited changes from my local repository to the remote repository on GitHub.

 ---